Mistakes To Avoid For Better App Security

 Lack of Proper Logging and Monitoring

-A majority of application developers often fail to factor in adequate logging and monitoring as critical aspects of app security.
+A majority of application developers often fail to consider adequate logging and monitoring to be critical aspects of app security.
 This makes it hard for the organization to notice and counteract security breaches.
-This is because there are no proper logs and monitoring structures put in place to assist in this.
+This is because no proper logs and monitoring structures have been put in place to assist in this.
 This can have the adverse effect of exposing the system to the threats for a longer time and raising losses incurred from the attacking threats.

 To solve this, incorporate good policies in logging that will record important security activities such as login attempts, access to data resources, and changes made to the systems.
 Make it impossible to change anything that was logged and that the logs are well secured.
 Conduct an application of real-time monitoring and alerting schemes.
 It will help observe and combat any prospective suspicious movements as soon as possible.
-It suggests reading through logs frequently with a view of identifying probable patterns or even irregularities that may suggest the presence of threats.
+It suggests reading through logs frequently to identify probable patterns or even irregularities that may suggest the presence of threats.

 Insufficient Error Handling and Information Disclosure